topleft/mongo-crud-tutorial/readme.md

 In database.js add the following code:

 ```
-// bring in mongoose and grab Schema constructor
+// bring in mongoose and grab the Schema constructor
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;